Minuscule 119: Description

-The text is divided according to the κεφαλαια (chapters), whose numbers are given at the margin, and their τιτλοι (titles) at the top of the pages.
-There is also a division according to the smaller Ammonian Sections (in Mark 236 - 16:12), (no references to the Eusebian Canons).
+The text is divided according to the chapters (known as κεφαλαια / kephalaia), whose numbers are given in the margin, and their titles (known as τιτλοι / titloi) written at the top of the pages.
+There is also a division according to the smaller Ammonian Sections (236 in Mark 236, last at 16:12), but contains no references to the Eusebian Canons (both early systems of dividing the Gospels into sections).

-It contains prolegomena, tables of the κεφαλαια (tables of contents) before each Gospel, lectionary markings at the margin (for liturgical use), subscriptions at the end of each Gospel, numbers of stichoi, and pictures.
+It contains introductions (prolegomena), the tables of contents (also known as κεφαλαια) before each Gospel, lectionary markings in the margin (for liturgical use), subscriptions at the end of each Gospel, numbers of lines (known as στιχοι / stichoi), and pictures.

 Text

-The Greek text of the codex is a representative of the Byzantine text-type.
-Aland placed it in Category V.
+The Greek text of the codex is considered to be a representative of the Byzantine text-type.
+Biblical scholar Kurt Aland placed it in Category V of his New Testament manuscript classification system.
+Category V manuscripts are described as "manuscripts with a purely or predominantly Byzantine text."

-According to Gregory textually it is close to the codex 120.

-According to the Claremont Profile Method it belongs to the textual cluster 16 in Luke 1, Luke 10, and Luke 20.

-To this cluster belong manuscripts: 16, 217, 330, 491, 578, 693, 1528, and 1588.
+According to biblical scholar Caspar René Gregory, it is textually close to Minuscule 120.
+According to the Claremont Profile Method (a specific analysis of textual data), it belongs to the textual cluster 16 in Luke 1, Luke 10, and Luke 20.
+To this cluster also belong the following minuscule manuscripts: 16, 217, 330, 491, 578, 693, 1528, and 1588.